ben-sb/mms-grade-checker/README.md

 # mms
-Python 3 program to detect when new feedback and grades are uploaded to MMS.
+Program I made a long time ago to detect when new feedback and grades are uploaded to MMS.
+Was written before Microsoft login and 2FA was added so re-authorising after sessions expire isn't supported.

 **Fill out config.json:**
 * sessionCookie - your JSESSIONID cookie